-DECEMBER 2004 TSUNAMI IN INDONESIA: DAMAGE, VICTIMS AND SURVIVOR STORIES
+2004 INDIAN OCEAN TSUNAMI IN INDONESIA: DAMAGE, VICTIMS, EXPLANATIONS, REUNIONS

 DECEMBER 2004 TSUNAMI IN INDONESIA

-The December 26, 2004 tsunami devastated coastal areas in Aceh, Indonesia’s northernmost province.
-Banda Aceh and other cities on the west coat of Aceh resembled Hiroshima after the atomic bomb.
+Aceh province, Indonesia’s northernmost province in northern Sumatra, bore the brunt of December 26, 2004 tsunami.
+Nearly 170,000 people were killed and coastal areas were devastated.
+Banda Aceh and other cities on the west coast of Aceh resembled Hiroshima after the atomic bomb.
 When the waters receded, dead bodies were left in people’s yards.
 Rice cookers were deposited on the roofs of houses.
 Cars were left in trees.
-In Aceh land that once houses 120,000 people was permanently submerged under water.
+As many as 1,000 villages and towns were either damaged or wiped off the map.
+Land that once housed 120,000 people was permanently submerged under water.

 The tsunami waves that inundated Banda Aceh were a mixture of saltwater, dirt, sewage, garbage and debris.
 In some places, in 10 minutes a three-meter-high wall of mud, water and debris swept almost 10 kilometers inland.
 Densely-backed, inhabited water front areas were swept clean, leaving nothing but a few foundations among puddles and ponds.
 Many of dead that did not drown were thrown against buildings or cut by flowing pieces of tree, wood and metal.